 The reforming process in Petroleum refining increases the production volume of gasoline from each barrel of crude oil.
-The reforming process basically rearranges the hydrocarbon molecules of similar carbon atoms naphtha molecules to convert into gasoline molecules.
+The reforming process basically rearranges the hydrocarbon molecules of similar carbon atoms and naphtha molecules to convert them into gasoline molecules.

 Treating in Crude Oil refining Process